-Update: The Town Council and the proposer of the project have chosen a design for the sports wall.
-We have ordered it and it is likely to be in place by the summer.
+Update: The Town Council and the proposer of the project chose a design for the sports wall.
+It was put in place at the end of 2015.

 - Two sets of small football goals to be used by the youngest players at Ottery St Mary Youth Football Club.
 They currently use cones as goals or have to use goals that are too big for them.
 Project cost: £3,000.

 Update: We have now had enough money come in to fully fund this project as well.
 Legal discussions are taking place between us and the youth football club.